College Policy Number/Title:

 Prior to an employee returning to work following a sick or disability leave or absence, the employee must provide written certification of the ability to return to work from a treating physician; such certification should note any limitations.
 The only exception is for a sick leave of fewer than five days, which normally does not require such certification.

-All full- and part-time, position control/budgeted staff accrue sick leave.
-Sick leave is prorated for part-time, position control/budgeted employees.
+All full- and part-time, position control/budgeted and temporary with benefits employees accrue sick leave.
+Sick leave is prorated for part-time, position control/budgeted and temporary with benefits employees.
 Sick leave may be taken during the probationary period if approved by the supervisor.

 Accrual Rates for Sick Leave

 Employees accrue sick leave equivalent to one regularly scheduled workday for each month of their employment.
 Sick leave is computed based on an individual's normal authorized work schedule and generally equates to 10 or 12 days per year for full-time employees.
 Sick leave is prorated for part-time, position control/budgeted employees to reflect the percentage of a full work schedule that the employee is authorized to work.

 Sick leave may be used for personal illness or injury or to care for an ill or injured member of the immediate family.
 Sick leave may also be used to care for the employee’s new born or adopted child.
 When using sick leave to care for the employee’s new born or adopted child, the use of sick leave would normally be limited to six weeks immediately following birth or adoption and must be used within 12 months of the arrival of the child.
 Absences due to appointments with health care professionals or hospitalization are eligible under sick leave provisions.
 In addition, other requests for sick leave related to the health and wellness of employees may be approved by supervisors.
 Sick leave is intended for these purposes only; employees have no vested ownership or entitlement to their accrued sick leave unless needed for the purposes specified above.